sziegler11/sams-homepage/content/posts/some-learnings-about-bitcoin.md

 * No one has the power to manipulate it.
 Decentralization ensures that the power of any individual, or small group, is limited.
 * Furthermore, everything above becomes more true as more users and nodes join the network.

 I know I am missing a lot here.
 I also am not as prepared to refute every, or even some common objections to its use as some more experience bitcoiners might be.
 Its future is far from certain; while governments can't kill it as such, they can create regulations that make its use onerous.
-However, its resilience from past attacks and crises and the value it offers to the world as a truly superior monetary technology lead me to believe that it will only play a more and more important role in the world.
+However, its resilience from past attacks and crises and the value it offers as a truly superior monetary technology lead me to believe that it will only play a more and more important role in the world.

 Below are some of the resources that I've been using to learn about Bitcoin.
 I hope you find them as useful as I have!